agc93/Config.Abstractions/README.md

 # Config.Abstractions
-A simple C# abstraction layer to simplify injection and reading of configuration data
+A simple C# abstraction layer to simplify injection and reading of configuration data and improve application decoupling